News Praise Retreats Work With Us Book Resources Blog Contact Free Guide to EPIC Date Night Login

-“It sure is cold outside, isn’t it?” you say.
 “I was back-to-back with meetings at work all day,” says your partner.
-“The line at Costco was insane,” you report.

-Of course, there’s a place for talking about the weather.
-But when things get busy and life gets insane, this habit of reporting on external events can start to consume our conversations with one another.
-When all we do is report on the weather of life, we stop talking about the inner experiences that fuel love and connection.
+But when things get busy and life gets insane, this habit of reporting on external events can cause us to stop talking about the inner experiences that fuel love and connection.

 The most insidious thing about this conversational trap is that we get stuck talking about the weather, without even knowing it's happening.